 Darfur mother and new born; French mother and child portraits from the 19th century.

 The number of children born to women during their reproductive years is referred to as the total fertility rate [TFR].

 |Average World||2.45||See Kaiser Health News|

-A dramatic decline in fertility rates during the 20th century coincided with decreased child mortality, access to family planning, economic development, increases in girls’ and women’s education, and urbanization.
-Other factors—including stiffer competition for jobs, housing shortages, and government efforts to lower birth rates—also encouraged fertility decline.
+A dramatic decline in fertility rates during the 20th century coincided with decreased child mortality, access to family planning, economic development, increasing access to schools for young women, literacy, and urbanization.

 Fertility rates have fallen in every major world region, but in some regions, the rate remains quite high.
 Worldwide, the average number of children per woman fell from 5.0 around 1950 to 2.7 in 2007.
 Sub-Saharan Africa has the highest average at 5.5, falling from a level of 6.7 around 1950.